nixys/nxs-universal-chart/charts/universal-chart/README.md

 | `jobsGeneral.affinity`                | Affinity for Job; replicas pods assignment (ignored if defined on Job level)           | `{}`  |
 | `jobsGeneral.dnsPolicy`               | DnsPolicy for Job pods (ignored if defined on Job level)                               | `""`  |

-`jobs` is a list of the Jobs parameters.
+`jobs` is a map of the Jobs parameters, where key is a name of job.

 | Name                      | Description                                                                              | Value     |
 |---------------------------|------------------------------------------------------------------------------------------|-----------|